ibm-cloud-docs/databases-for-mongodb/howto-resources-scaling.md

 |   Adjustable              true
 |
 +   Disk
-|   Allocation              20480mb
+|   Allocation              30720mb
 |   Allocation per member   10240mb
-|   Minimum                 20480mb
+|   Minimum                 30720mb
 |   Step Size               2048mb
 |   Adjustable              true
 ```

-The deployment has two members, with 4096 MB of RAM and 20480 MB of disk allocated in total.
+The deployment has three members, with 6144 MB of RAM and 30720 MB of disk allocated in total.
 The "per member" allocation is 2048 MB of RAM and 10240 MB of disk.
 The minimum value is the lowest the total allocation that can be set.
 The step size is the smallest amount by which the total allocation can be adjusted.

 The `cdb deployment-groups-set` command allows either the total RAM or total disk allocation to be set, in MB.
-For example, to scale the memory of the "example-deployment" to 2048 MB of RAM for each memory member (for a total memory of 4096 MB), you use the command:
+For example, to scale the memory of the "example-deployment" to 4096 MB of RAM for each memory member (for a total memory of 12288 MB), you use the command:
-`ibmcloud cdb deployment-groups-set example-deployment member --memory 4096`
+`ibmcloud cdb deployment-groups-set example-deployment member --memory 12288`

 ## Scaling in the API